David Powell (footballer, born 1944): International career

 Powell made his debut for Wales U23's in October 1966, in an 8–0 loss to England.
 After a further three appearances for the U23s he graduated to the full senior squad and gained his first cap on 8 May 1968 in a 1–1 draw with West Germany.
 Powell played eleven games for Wales in total, scoring once in October 1969 during a 1–3 loss to East Germany.

-International goals

-Personal life
+Personal life and death

 Following his retirement from football, Powell took a job with the South Wales Police, working at their training centre in Bridgend and coaching their football team.
-Following his retirement from the police Powell settled in the Cardiff area.
+Following his retirement from the police Powell settled in the Swansea area.
+He died there on 4 December 2023, at the age of 79.